Rationality of admissible affine vertex algebras in the category O: Introduction

-Main Theorem has been proved in some special cases: for type $C_{\ell}^{(1)}$ admissible half integer levels by Adamovi\'c \cite{Ada94}; for $\wh{\mf{sl}}_2$ by Adamovi\'c and Milas \cite{AdaMil95}, Dong, Li and Mason \cite{DonLiMas97} and Feigin and Malikov \cite{FeiMal97}; for type $A_{\ell}^{(1)}$, $B_{\ell}^{(1)}$ admissible half integer levels by Per{\v{s}}e \cite{Per07, Per08}; for type $G_2^{(1)}$ admissible one-third integer levels by Axtell and Lee \cite{AxtLee11} and Axtell \cite{Axt1112}.
+The second statement of Main Theorem was conjectured by Adamovi\'c and Milas \cite[Conjecture 3.5.7]{AdaMil95}.
+It has been proved in some special cases: for type $C_{\ell}^{(1)}$ admissible half integer levels by Adamovi\'c \cite{Ada94}; for $\wh{\mf{sl}}_2$ by Adamovi\'c and Milas \cite{AdaMil95}, Dong, Li and Mason \cite{DonLiMas97} and Feigin and Malikov \cite{FeiMal97}; for some cases in type $A_{\ell}^{(1)}$, $B_{\ell}^{(1)}$ admissible half integer levels by Per{\v{s}}e \cite{Per07, Per08}; for a few cases in type $G_2^{(1)}$ admissible one-third integer levels by Axtell and Lee \cite{AxtLee11}.
 These works are based on the explicit computation of the singular vector of $\Vg{k}$ which generates the maximal ideal.
 Our method in this article is completely different.

 Let us explain the outline of the proof of Main Theorem briefly.
-By (\ref{eq:zhu-of-simple}) simple highest weight $\Vs{k}$-modules are classified by Joseph's {\em characteristic variety} \cite{Jos77} $\zeroset(J_k)$ of $J_k$, which is a Zariski closed subset of the dual $\finh^*$ of the Cartan subalgebra $\finh$ of $\fing$.
-We deduce the ``if'' part of Main Theorem from a result of Frenkel and Malikov \cite{FreMal97}, which states that every $G$-integrable admissible representation at level $k$ is a module over $\Vs{k}$, together with an affine analogue of the Duflo-Joseph Lemma (Lemma \ref{Lem:Joseph}) for characteristic varieties.
-We prove the ``only if'' part of Main Theorem by reducing to the $\wh{\mf{sl}}_2$-cases \cite{AdaMil95} using the {\em semi-infinite restriction functor} $H^{\semiinf+i}(\finm_i[t,t\inv],?)$ studied in \cite{A-BGG}, where $\finm_i$ is the nilradical of a minimal parabolic subalgebra of $\fing$, see \S \ref{Lem:top-part-of-cohomology} for the details.
+By (\ref{eq:zhu-of-simple}) simple highest weight $\Vs{k}$-modules are classified by Joseph's {\em characteristic variety} \cite{Jos77} $\zeroset(I_k)$ of $I_k$, which is a Zariski closed subset of the dual $\finh^*$ of the Cartan subalgebra $\finh$ of $\fing$ (Proposition \ref{Pro:zhu-vs-joseph}).
+We deduce the ``if'' part of Main Theorem from a result of Frenkel and Malikov \cite{FreMal97,MalFre99} which states that every $G$-integrable admissible representation at level $k$ is a module over $\Vs{k}$, together with an affine analogue of the Duflo-Joseph Lemma (Lemma \ref{Lem:affin-Duflo-Joseph}) for characteristic varieties.
+We prove the ``only if'' part of Main Theorem by reducing to the $\wh{\mf{sl}}_2$-cases \cite{AdaMil95} using the {\em semi-infinite restriction functor} $H^{\semiinf+i}(\finm^{(i)}[t,t\inv],?)$ studied in \cite{A-BGG}, where $\finm^{(i)}$ is the nilradical of a minimal parabolic subalgebra of $\fing$, see \S \ref{Lem:top-part-of-cohomology} for the details.